drksv/HealthTime/README.md

 # HealthTimeout
-App to people to remind about health
+App to people to remind about health.

 Use generative ai to create morning routines